informaticaucm-TPI/202223-PlantsVsZombies/enunciados/practica2/practica_en.md

 in OOP which has solutions that are very well tried and tested, so we do not need to invent our own.
 The solution we will use is a variant of the *Command design pattern*, one of the twenty-three software patterns presented in the foundational software patterns book "Design Patterns: Elements of Reusable Object-Oriented Software" first published in 1994.
-The general idea of the command pattern is to encapsulate each command in its own class.
+The general idea of the *Command pattern* is to encapsulate each command in its own class.

-Our presentation of the Command pattern involves the following classes:
+Our presentation of the *Command pattern* involves the following classes:

 - The `Command` class: an abstract class that encapsulates the functionality common to all the commands.